derekwolpert/InvestChest/README.md

 ## Resources

-- The background image for the splash page was taken by Verne Ho, and was feature on Unsplash: https://unsplash.com/photos/0LAJfSNa-xQ
+- The background image for the splash page was taken by César Couto, and was feature on Unsplash: https://unsplash.com/photos/TIvFLeqZ4ec
 - The basis for the styling of the loading spinner adapted from Loading.io: https://loading.io/css
 - The CSS reset used in this project: https://meyerweb.com/eric/tools/css/reset
 - Color selection variables inspired by Base16 default colors: http://chriskempson.com/projects/base16/